esaezgil/esaezgil.github.io/content/page/books_finished.md

 This is a brief list of the books I have read recently or I am reading at the moment:

+<center>{{< figure src="https://images-na.ssl-images-amazon.com/images/I/41TINACY3hL._SX384_BO1,204,203,200_.jpg" title="Clean Code by Robert C. Martin" width="220" height="196" >}}</center>

+The Clean Code book has once again put for me the practice of writing software for other's people to read and understand front and center.

 <center>{{< figure src="https://images-na.ssl-images-amazon.com/images/I/41brHoUIAiL._SX384_BO1,204,203,200_.jpg" title="Writing Idiomatic Python by Jeff Knupp" width="220" height="196" >}}</center>